MendelianGenomicsLIIGH/Genome-wide-maps-intrachromosomal-repeats-in-three-human-genome-assemblies/README.md

 We explored direct and inverted repeats in three human genome assemblies—**GRCh37**, **GRCh38**, and **T2T-CHM13**—to understand their role in mediating ectopic recombination and structural rearrangements.
 This repository is organized into two main sections:

 1. **Code**: Scripts and pipelines for repeat detection and analysis.
-2. **Data**: Resulting datasets in BED file format, compatible with the UCSC Genome Browser.
+2. **Data**: The resulting datasets in BED file format are compatible with the UCSC Genome Browser.

 ---